Kinovarobotics/kinova-ros/README.md

 For other ROS version, checkout on corresponding branch :

-- [noetic-devel](https://github.com/Kinovarobotics/kinova-ros/tree/noetic-devel) for ROS Melodic and Ubuntu 20.04 support.
+- [noetic-devel](https://github.com/Kinovarobotics/kinova-ros/tree/noetic-devel) for ROS Noetic and Ubuntu 20.04 support.
 - [kinetic-devel](https://github.com/Kinovarobotics/kinova-ros/tree/kinetic-devel) for ROS Kinetic and Ubuntu 16.04 support, but the branch is no longer maintained (the melodic-devel branch might work for this configuration).
 - [indigo-devel](https://github.com/Kinovarobotics/kinova-ros/tree/indigo-devel) for ROS Indigo and Ubuntu 14.04 support, but the branch is no longer maintained.